nibanks/quic-preshared-connection/draft-banks-quic-preshared-connection.md

 # Starting the Preshared Connection

-Once the PCI is exchanged the new preshared connection is immediately considered to be started; both endpoints can immediately start sending 1-RTT packets.
-This is accomplished by using the Traffic Secret exchanged in the PCI to generate 1-RTT keys just as a normal QUIC connection does, when the traffic secrets are derived from the TLS handshake.
+Once the PSCI is exchanged the new preshared connection is immediately considered to be started; both endpoints can immediately start sending 1-RTT packets.
+This is accomplished by using the Traffic Secret exchanged in the PSCI to generate 1-RTT keys just as a normal QUIC connection does, when the traffic secrets are derived from the TLS handshake.

 Both endpoints should immediately start the connection by sending HANDSHAKE_DONE frames to each other, along with any other application data.
 Receipt of the